Team-HealthC/HealthC_Android/README.md

 1. User Profile : You can check or modify the information about you.
 2. Choose HealthC Camera mode : You can change your camera mode as OCR(Korean, English) or Object Detection
-3. Searching for Nutritional/Allergic components : Searching for Korean or Foregin Nutritional Ingredients of Processed Food or allergy-causing food
-4. Change camera resolution
+3. Change camera resolution
-5. Current Camera Mode
+4. Current Camera Mode
-6. Open device's gallery
+5. Open device's gallery
-7. Photo button
+6. Photo button
-8. Change front/rear camera
+7. Change front/rear camera

-### 3. Menu Detail Description
+### 3. Search for Allergies
-1. User Profile
-2. Choose HealthC Camera mode
-3. Searching for Nutritional/Allergic components
+Searching for Nutritional/Allergic components : Searching for Korean or Foregin Nutritional Ingredients of Processed Food or allergy-causing food

 ## FEATURES
 |       뷰       |                                                              1                                                              |                                                              2                                                              |                                                              3                                                              |                                                              4                                                              |